 Calum was previously the Chief Operating Officer of the School and has been the Co-Director of Research on Improving Systems of Education (RISE), a multi-country, seven-year research programme seeking to identify what works in shaping systems that can deliver high-quality education for all students.
 Calum co-directs the School's programmes for public leaders, teaches professional policy skills within the School, and is the convenor of a seminar series on UK Public Policy Making.

 Prior to joining the School in 2012, Calum was a senior UK civil servant.
 Over a 13-year career, he worked in the Treasury, the Cabinet Office, the Foreign Office and the Department for International Development.
-Most recently, he served successively as Principal Private Secretary to the Cabinet Secretary and head of the UK Civil Service (2009-10) and to the Deputy Prime Minister (2010-12).
+Before joining the School, he served successively as Principal Private Secretary to the Cabinet Secretary and head of the UK Civil Service (2009-10) and to the Deputy Prime Minister (2010-12).

 Calum holds a first-class BA in Philosophy, Politics and Economics and an MPhil in International Relations (with Distinction) from Oxford University.
 From 2003-2005, he was a research associate of the Global Economic Governance Programme and published on the impact of financial crises in developing countries.